 Michael also spoke with Brother Ken Vance.
 His initial question was that he was surprised to find Jesuits in Wales.
 Brother Ken assured him that the Jesuits have been in Wales since the Tudor times and were custodians of the Shrine of Winefride, Holywell for several centuries.

 An article about Jesuits in Barmouth written by the Archives team can be accessed by clicking here

-The programme aired on Thursday 13th May and is available to watch on BBC iPlayer here
+The programme originally aired on Thursday 13th May 2021 and was recently repeated on BBC4.
+It is available to watch on BBC iPlayer here

 To find out more about the Jesuits in Britain, sign-up to our e-newsletter here

 Jesuit Refugee Service UK calls for safe routes to sanctuary and a more human approach to asylum.

 We are looking for someone to be at the creative forefront of our digital designs.

 One of the UK's leading iconographers is exhibiting her work at the London Jesuit Centre in Mayfair.

 We invite you to get to know the very human mother of Jesus from the Scripture